Photo Tips A to Z

 Tell a Story

-What you shoot today will be a memory for decades.
+What you shoot today may be a memory for decades.

 U